rXelelo/void-repo/README.md

-# Noctalia Void Linux Repository
+# Void Linux Repository

-A custom XBPS repository providing `noctalia-qs` and `noctalia-shell` packages for Void Linux.
+A custom XBPS repository for Void Linux.

 ---